 As 2016 elections draw nearer, many politicians are announcing their candidature.
-To win, you need a power message of change.
-Though money plays a big part in our elections, a strong manifesto and clarity of message is all it takes.
-Having a powerful slogan and tagline gives clarity of one’s ideals and leadership focus.
+To win, you need a powerful message of change.
+Though money plays a big part in our elections, a strong manifesto and clarity of message are all it takes.
+Having a powerful slogan and tagline gives clarity to one’s ideals and leadership focus.

 Your political slogan can make or break an election.
 It takes a great strategy and campaign team to develop short and succinct campaign messages that stick.

 You could say, “I met a young man in Gulu cleaning a toilet I was about to use.
-I greeted him and learnt with shock he had a university degree.
-Cleaning toilets in not bad.
+I greeted him and learned with shock he had a university degree.
+Cleaning toilets is not bad.
 I am saying this government should put the right people in the right jobs.
-Ugandans, now is the time to get back your Dignity.
+Ugandans now are the time to get back your Dignity.
 You deserve better.”

 Politics has nothing to do with criticizing the incumbent or attacking personalities of your opponents.
 In fact, great politicians will try to get you annoyed and reduce your message to attacking their personalities instead of the issues at hand.